DonMohamed/Practice/README.md

  2. check the flows which is written in this path `.github/workflows/actionspy.yml`

  ## Using Ansible
- > For provsiong and configuring my machine or remote onews
+ > For configuring existing infrastructure local or remote

- 1. `site.yml` file for  pull image on my machine and run container from image on my machine
+ 1. `main.yml` file for  pull image from docker hub on EC2 instances and run container from image
  2. `stop_container_remove_Image.yml` file For stop and remove container and also remove image

  3. this command for run ansible playbook
   - note `ansible-playbook` name of file you need to run
-  - note `-vvv` provide more detailed output, helping you diagnose where the issue lies:
+  - note `-vvv` provide more detailed output, helping you diagnose where the issue lies
+  - note `-i hosts.ini` for inventory file which have EC2 instance IPs

  ```bash
   ansible-playbook -vvv main.yml
   ansible-playbook -i hosts.ini main.yml -vvv

   ```
+  ## Using Terraform
+  > Is used For provision and manage infrastructure across various cloud providers and on-premises environments.